-The typical Android also has a back side.
-On it you may find the tablet’s main camera and LED flash.
+The typical Android also has a back side: On it you may find the tablet’s main camera and LED flash.
 That’s it.

 Not every rear-facing camera features a flash.

 Some tablets use NFC, or Near Field Communications, so that you can send and receive information by touching your tablet with another NFC device.
-The NFC technology is internal, which means you don’t really see it on your tablet, although it’s typically found on the back of the device.
+The NFC technology is internal, which means that you don’t really see it on your tablet, although it’s typically found on the back of the device.